KenKundert/inform/doc/user.rst

 .. py:class:: plural(count, num='#')

     Used with python format strings to conditionally format a phrase depending on whether it refers to a singular or plural number of things.

     The format specification has three sections, separated by '/'.
 The first section is always included, the last section is included if the given number is plural, and the middle section, which can be omitted, is included if the given number is singular.
+If there is only one section, it is used as is for the singular case and an 's' is added to it for the plural case.
+    If any of the sections contain a '#', it is replaced by the number of things.

     You may provide either a number (e.g. 0, 1, 2, ...) or any object that
     implements `__len__()` (e.g. list, dict, set, ...).
 In the latter case, the length of the object will be used to decide whether to use the singular of plural form.
 Only 1 is considered to be singular; every other number is considered plural.

+    If the format string starts with '!' then it is removed and the sense of plurality is reversed (the plural form is used for one thing, and the singular form is used otherwise).
+This is useful when pluralizing verbs.

     Here is a typical usage::